Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Introduction

 Furthermore, for galaxy-clustering, EFT methods have been applied to large hydrodynamic simulations \citep{ivanov2024, sullivan2025,shiferaw,zennaro2025}, which demonstrate that realistic galaxy-formation processes and baryonic feedback can be consistently absorbed into the EFT framework.

-In this work, we adopt a realistic set-up in configuration-space, employing estimators such as the 3PCF and the aperture-mass statistic.
+In this work, we adopt a realistic setup in configuration space, employing statistics such as the 3PCF and the aperture mass statistic.
 Configuration-space statistics offer several observational advantages over Fourier space, most notably the straightforward treatment of the survey geometry.
 We measure third-order intrinsic alignments of galaxies (and of their host haloes) in the \textsc{FLAMINGO} hydrodynamical simulation suite \citep{Schaye2023, Kugel2023} and compare the results with predictions from the EFT of IA, as well as with several phenomenological models used in the literature.
 The \textsc{FLAMINGO} simulations are particularly well suited to this study: EFT is a perturbative framework whose validity is greatest on large, quasi-nonlinear scales, and testing it robustly therefore requires a simulation with sufficiently large volume. \textsc{FLAMINGO} provides this, with its large box size delivering the statistical power needed to probe these scales with high precision.
 We note that in this paper our focus is on the three-point signal, and we restrict our discussion of the two-point statistics to ensuring their consistency with the third-order results.
 A detailed study of the second-order alignment signal and its dependence on, e.g., baryonic feedback will be presented in \citet{herle26}.

 This paper is organized as follows.
-In Section \ref{sec:sims} we discuss the FLAMINGO simulations used in this work.
+In Section \ref{sec:sims} we discuss the FLAMINGO simulations used in this work, and how we extract galaxy and halo shapes from it.
 In Section \ref{sec:methods}, we go over the methods, describing the estimators, modelling and our inference methods.
 We show the results in Section \ref{sec:results}.
 Finally, we conclude in Section \ref{sec:concl}.